 Is the contaminate a tough, fine-grained, tacky clay that needs the aggressive scrubbing action of a Log Washer?
 Or is the contaminate a lighter, loamy type clay or dirt and dust that can be removed with either a Coarse Material Screw Washer or a Rotary Scrubber?
 Once this has been determined, then the proper equipment for the application can be selected based on feed size and capacity, among other variables that need to be considered.

 McLanahan’s history of building rotary equipment and Log Washers dates back more than 100 years, and throughout this time, a large application database has been developed.
 Let’s take a look at one of McLanahan’s many wet processing machines, the Rotary Scrubber, and its use and application in your washing circuit.

 An aerial view of a McLanahan Rotary Scrubber.

 Rotary Scrubbers are often used following primary crushing and typically for the removal of light, loamy type clays and similar soluble deleterious materials from feedstock with typical sizes of up to 12” (300mm).
 If the feed includes a tough, fine-grained, tacky clay, then consideration should be given to a Log Washer.
 The reason for this is because the tumbling action of the Rotary Scrubber drum turns small tacky clay balls into larger clay balls as they exit the drum.

-Usually, the determining factors when selecting a Rotary Scrubber over other types of washing equipment is that it can accept larger feed sizes and is capable of high capacities in comparison to Log Washers or Coarse Material Screw Washers.
+Usually, the determining factors when selecting a Rotary Scrubber over other types of washing equipment are that it can accept larger feed sizes and that it is capable of high capacities in comparison to Log Washers or Coarse Material Screw Washers.